 They usually come in very classic colors, like beige, brown, light grey, dark blue, olive green.
 All perfect choices for a timeless, versatile wardrobe.
 Aside from chinos, another good-to-go alternative are drawstring-waisted trousers.

 Now, they might not be a great fit for all men, that really depends on your style.
 But if it is, then you’ll be on the hottest trend in smart casual clothing.
 Drawstring pants are comfortable as track trousers and sophisticated as tailored pants.
 Picture it with a pair of high-end leather sneakers, a graphic t-shirt and a thin sweater just in case, and you have found yourself the perfect Spring office look.
-By the way, this is the ideal outfit to cope with the summer at the office.

 Just a small comment here.
 If you’re trying to make a statement or stepping out of your comfort zone but you’re uncertain, remember that sometimes playing with textures can go a long way.
 Combining suede and mohair or leather and corduroy can be more impactful than combining shapes and fits.
 It’s a great way to showcase your personal style and nail the smart casual assignment.